angelobms/bloomberg/README.md

 ```
 You should wait for all services be available, after that you can make the requests for test.

 In this project, the math-expression gets the result of math operation from calculator-api.
-We use eureka-service,
+We use eureka-server,
 which implement service registration and discovery, to be possible one service call the other one.

 ![alt text](http://www.plantuml.com/plantuml/png/SoWkIImgAStDuShBJqbLS2qjIirE34ujAaijWeZu9fPak5OK5AKM5sVcvq74d1Dpaajp4aloYnmBChcGzIZewQ7fKB1ISCaiJiu7IbQYAqKr24KbcY6wkXXgau5yBeVKl1IWum40 "Component diagram")